MMahimasree/FUTURE_ML_01/Task-2/Task-3/README.md

 # Task 3: Customer Support Chatbot

-This task involves building a simple AI-powered chatbot to handle customer support queries.
+This task builds a simple customer support chatbot using Streamlit.

+## Steps followed
+- Loaded customer support CSV file using Pandas
+- Implemented basic rule-based chatbot logic
+- Created an interactive chatbot interface using Streamlit

-Tools used:
+## Tools used
 - Python
+- Pandas
 - Streamlit
-- Basic NLP / Rule-based logic

-The chatbot answers common customer questions such as service details, contact information, and support queries.
+## Note
+The Streamlit app cannot be opened in the browser due to Colab environment limitations.